KCIT: News operation

-As of May 2021, KAMR-TV produces six hours of locally produced newscasts each week for KCIT (with an hour each on weekdays, and a half-hour each on Saturdays and Sundays).
+As of May 2021, KAMR-TV produces six hours of locally produced newscasts each week for KCIT (with an hour each weekday, and a half-hour each on Saturdays and Sundays).
 As the duopoly partner of KAMR, the station may also simulcast long-form severe weather coverage from the NBC affiliate in the event that a tornado warning is issued for any county in its viewing area of the Texas and Oklahoma Panhandles as well as Eastern New Mexico.
 However, unlike most Fox affiliates, KCIT does not carry a weekday morning newscast.